CVIR-Lab/CVIRLab.github.io/_pages/group_meeting.md

 Group meetings are held every other week and journal club is held every week.

 The normal time/place for Group meetings is Tues.
-9:30-11:00 in 403 rom.
+9:30-11:00 in 709 room.

-The normal time/place for Journal Club is Mon.9:30-11:30 in 709 rom
+The normal time/place for Joint Journal Club is Mon.19:00 online, please [login in](https://cvirlab.quickconnect.cn/#/signin) to check the previous recording videos.

 <b>Schedule is subject to change, please check frequently. </b>